Martyrs Blu-ray Movie

 Out

 A severely traumatized girl, Lucie (Mylène Jampanoï), who has been missing for well over a year, is discovered by the French police.
-She is in stable condition but unwilling to talk about her captors.
-The few bits of information the police are able to get from her reveal that she has been tortured at an unknown location.
-Eventually, they discover where Lucie was held captive – in an abandoned industrial building with a sophisticated torture chamber – but the case is dropped.
+She is in stable condition, but unwilling to talk about her captors.
+The few bits of information the police are able to extract from her reveal that she has been tortured at an unknown location.
+A lucky break then helps the police identify the location where Lucie was held captive -- in an abandoned industrial building with a sophisticated torture chamber -- but, for some unspecified reason, the case is dropped.

 Fifteen years later.
 Lucie rings the doorbell of a lavish suburban house.
-A man appears and Lucie immediately blows him apart with her rifle.
-Then, she proceeds to kill the man’s wife, daughter and son.
-Lucie’s best friend, Anna (Morjana Alaoui), appears.
+A man appears, and Lucie immediately blows him apart with her rifle.
+Then, she proceeds to kill the man’s wife, teenage daughter, and teenage son.
+Not too long after that, Lucie’s best friend, Anna (Morjana Alaoui), appears, too.
 She attempts to clean up the mess, but something very unusual happens.

-Director Laugier gathered plenty of attention with Martyrs.
-Because the film was initially slammed with the French equivalent of our NC-17, and then, after a much publicized support from a number of top French critics and film directors, rerated, it de facto earned more publicity than its creators had hoped for.
-To be honest with you, I also doubt Martyrs would have gotten the type of studio support it did outside of France, had there not been so much controversy surrounding its theatrical release.
+Pascal Laugier gathered plenty of attention with Martyrs.
+Because Martyrs was initially scarred with the French equivalent of our NC-17, and then, after much publicized support from several top French critics and film directors, promptly rerated, it earned significantly more publicity than its creators had hoped for.
+The controversy also helped Martyrs in foreign markets, where many people went to see it precisely because of it.

-Many years ago, I attended a screening of Peter Hyams’ Outland (1981), a film about an ambitious police martial who confronts a group of drug smugglers on Io, Jupiter’s innermost moon.
-Halfway through the film, one of the drug smugglers is detained.
-He is given a special suit with a hose attached to an oxygen tank and thrown into a vacuum chamber.
-Later on, someone unplugs the hose and the man in the suit explodes.
-Hayms’ camera gets close enough to show us what's left of him and then zooms away.
-For years, I could not get this scene out of my head.
+Many years ago, I attended a theatrical screening of Peter Hyams’ Outland, a futuristic action thriller about an ambitious police marshal who confronts a group of drug smugglers on Io, Jupiter’s innermost moon.
+Halfway through Outland, one of the drug smugglers is detained.
+He is given a special suit with a hose attached to an oxygen tank and thrown into a vacuum chamber that functions as a prison cell.
+Later, someone unplugs the hose, and the man in the suit explodes.
+Hayms’ camera gets close enough to show what is left of him, a mish-mash of scattered soft pieces of human flesh, and then zooms away.
+This sequence caught me off guard and, without my approval, my mind instantly stored it somewhere.
+Then, for years, my mind refused to discard it.

 Martyrs Blu-ray Movie, Video Quality 4.0 of 5